 How To Get Started With The Amazon Influencer Program

-Apply to the program.
+- Step 1: Go to the Amazon Influencer Program page and apply to the program.
 You can qualify for the program with the social network of your choice.
 However, you should apply with the social media property where you have the largest following.

-Set up your Amazon storefront.
+- Step 2: Set up your Amazon storefront.
 Select a vanity URL and add a description and photos to customize your page.

-Populate your page with product recommendations.
+- Step 3: Populate your page with product recommendations.
 Use idea lists to add curated product recommendations and Amazon bounties to your page.

-Promote Your Storefront on Your Channels.
+- Step 4: Promote Your Storefront on Your Channels.
 Refer your followers back to a central location of all of your Amazon recommendations for easy access.

-Track Your Earnings.
+- Step 5: Track Your Earnings.
 Pay attention to the products that sell the best on your social media channels.
 Sometime in the future, you may want to private label or create your own products for sale.

 Your Amazon Influencer Program Storefront